24004969/Cloud-account-set-up-and-services/README.md

-# EX NO 1: Cloud-account-set-up-and-services
+# EX NO 1: Cloud account setup and services

 ### Name : Ajay J
 ### Reg no: 212224110003